Secure Two-Party Matrix Multiplication from Lattices and Its Application to Encrypted Control: Application to Encrypted Control

 from the shares.

-\begin{remark} In the online phase, the client only needs to generate $\share{\bar{x}(\tau)}$ and reconstruct the control input from $\share{\bar{Z}}$.
-These operations incur $O(n_x)$ and $O(n_u)$ computational complexities, respectively, resulting in a total online cost of $O(n_x + n_u)$.
-This complexity is lower than $O(n_u n_x)$ required for the direct evaluation of \eqref{eq:control}.
-Furthermore, the computing parties require only a single round of communication to exchange $\share{H}$, which is the minimum for interactive protocols.
-To the best of our knowledge, this is the first realization of encrypted control that simultaneously achieves reduced online complexity for the client and confidentiality of both signals and gains in one-round two-party computation. \end{remark}
+\begin{remark} \tabref{tab:comparison} compares the online complexities and the required storage size of the proposed scheme with those of the client-aided two-party computation-based scheme~\cite{Teranishi2025-wv} and the Gentry-Sahai-Waters homomorphic encryption-based scheme~\cite{Kim2023-pk}, where $n_u, n_x \ll n$, $t = 2n \log_2 q$, and $\zeta$ is a positive integer.
+The proposed scheme limits the client's computational complexity to $O(n_u + n_x)$, which is lower than the $O(n_u n_x)$ required for the direct evaluation of \eqref{eq:control}, and reduces client-to-party communication.
+These advantages come at the cost of increased complexities and storage size for the computing parties.
+However, to the best of our knowledge, this is the first realization of encrypted control that simultaneously achieves reduced online complexity for the client and confidentiality of both signals and gains in one-round two-party computation. \end{remark}